openx/mobile-ios-sdk-doc/info/ios-sdk-deeplinkplus.md

 ## Demo

-To inspect the behavior build and run OpenX Demo Application on the real device and try the examples:
+Check out the following examples from [Demo Application](ios-sdk-demo-app.md) on the real device:

 - **Banner with deeplink+**
 - **Video Interstitial with deeplink+**